Enterprise-CMCS/macpro-mdct-carts/docs/backend-json-structure-documentation.rst

 ++++++++++++++++++++
 Section 1
     This section's parts 3 and 4 contain an identical long list of questions, all with yes/no answers.
 The JSON for these is the only place where ``bullet_text`` is used.
 The last question in each of the parts is displayed if any of questions 1–19 in that part were answered with ``yes``, in which case the last question is displayed and the ``bullet_text`` value for each of the questions with a ``yes`` answer is displayed somewhere nearby (depends on the design).
+Section 2A
+    This section starts with two tables, both of which are filled with data from other sources.
+This data will be entered into the JSON, but will not be editable by states.
+Each of the tables is followed by a question whose display is conditional upon values in the table.
+This all requires custom code.
 Section 2B
     See `objectives`_ below.
 Section 3D